roby2014/clang-format-action/README.md

 # Auto clang format Github action

-Allow running `clang-format` on C/C++ sources every push using Github actions.
+Allow running `clang-format` on C/C++ sources using Github actions.
 A `.clang-format` file is required.

+## Info
+  - `exclude-regex` can be used to avoid formatting certain folders.

 ## Usage

+This action will run this action on every push, formatting all C/C++ files except the ones from `lib/` folder):

 `.github/workflows/formatter.yml`:
 ```yml